10 Overlooked Services That Can Extend The Life Of Your Vehicle

 Unless you drive a Corvair or VW Beetle, chances are your engine is water cooled.
 Because you are dealing with water, heat and several different types of metal, there are all kinds of potential maladies that can occur inside the cooling system.
 Contrary to popular belief, aluminum does in fact corrode, particularly when water and electricity are in close proximity, this is known as electrolysis.
 The cooling system is full of electrolysis, rust and degrading coolant which can lead to broken parts, cracked blocks and overheated engines.
 Check your coolant for the proper level of anti-freeze each winter, and flush the system with fresh fluid every 2 years.

 Carbon, sludge and dirt.
 These nasty bits of junk flow through your fuel system every single second the engine is running.
 As the build-up grows, the level of fuel that can pass is reduced, meaning the engine loses power, the fuel economy suffers and the drivability of the car is diminished.
 Restore the performance and economy of your engine with a fuel system cleaning.
 This can be performed in most cases with a twice-yearly fuel additive to the gas tank.
 Be sure to use quality gasoline to avoid dirty fuel.

-Check out all the maintenance parts available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on overlooked services items, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on overlooked services for your vehicle, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.